litmuschaos/litmusctl/README.md

 ## Verbose Mode

-litmusctl supports a `--verbose` (or `-v`) flag to enable detailed logging during command execution.
+litmusctl supports a `--verbose` (or `-v`) flag to the enable detailed logging during command execution.
 This is useful for debugging and understanding what's happening behind the scenes.

 ### Usage